-What Games Are Like GTA Series?
+What Games Are Similar to the GTA Series?

-This is one of the main reasons GTA V continues to sell well despite being over 5 years old now.
+This is one of the main reasons GTA V continues to sell well, despite being over five years old now.
 It’s unbelievable how well the game has aged.
 Many people are still playing GTA Online and they’re having a lot of fun with it.
 The game is updated with new things to do and new vehicles to acquire.
 You will always have something fun to do here.

 1. Saints Row 4

 Any game from this series would have fit into this list, but Saints Row 4 holds a special place in my heart.
 This open-world action-adventure game never shies away from being goofy and outlandish.
 From becoming the president of The United States to fighting back against an alien invasion, this game makes you feel powerful.

 While giving you all the tools in the beginning works initially, it gradually becomes monotonous as nothing in this game has the guts to challenge you.

 If you want to have a good time shooting, smashing, and just blasting off random things and peoples, Saints Row 4 won’t disappoint you.
 As long as you’re not expecting the serious tone of GTA games, you’ll love what Saints Row 4 brings to the table.

 Rockstar doesn’t mess around.
 These guys know how to create a living, breathing world that’ll then take your breath away.
 In more ways than one, they have over-delivered with Red Dead Redemption 2.